200WordRPG/200wordrpg.github.io/_posts/2017/2017-04-21-KatawareDoki.md

 ## Author Comments

 Special thanks to Jenn Martin, who DEMANDED I see the film which inspired this game, and made helpful suggestions for clarity.

+## Judge Comments

+I love a good emotional gut-punch.
+I happen to know the work this game's based on, and the rules adapt the concept to an RPG perfectly, in a way that makes it powerful to the players.
+Even better, it's a short game (play time should only last half an hour or so), so even though it's for 2 players more can absolutely watch without getting bored. - [*Brent Newhall*]({{site.baseurl}}/judges)